-Cannabidiol or CBD has become a major wellness trends of 2018.
+Cannabidiol or CBD has become a major wellness trend of 2018.
 With almost half of adults 65 years and older experiencing some form arthritis, it is the number one cause of disability in the United States.
-Several studies have found that CBD could play a role in pain management, specifically arthritis related pain.
-This means for the 350 million sufferers of arthritis and the associated pain, CBD is a godsend.
+Several studies have found that CBD could play a role in pain management, specifically arthritis-related pain.
+This means for the 350 million sufferers of arthritis and the associated pain, cannabidiol (CBD) for arthritis pain could be a godsend.
 While we can’t guarantee TheraJoy will work for every condition, based on our customer feedback, users suffering from arthritis-related pain love TheraJoy organic CBD salve.

 Cannabidiol or CBD has become a major wellness trends of 2018, and for good reason, it is an amazing all-natural compound that offers numerous benefits.
 For the 350 million sufferers of arthritis and the associated pain, CBD has been a godsend.
 With almost half of adults 65 years and older experiencing some form arthritis, it is the number one cause of disability in the United States.